Frequently Asked Questions

 Who owns and operates Residences at Vantage Point?

 Residences at Vantage Point is a not-for-profit 501(c)3 corporation.
 A volunteer board of directors determines the policies and articulates the mission and vision of Vantage Point.
 This dedicated group of individuals represents local business leaders, entrepreneurs and community servants, including residents.
 Day-to-day management is provided by Life Care Services, a national owner/operator of highly successful senior living communities across the nation.
 Founded in 1971 Life Care Services serves more than 140 communities.

 Yes, assigned parking in an uncovered lot convenient to an entrance is included for each residence.
 Underground parking may be reserved for an additional monthly cost.

 Is there extra storage?

-Yes, each residence is assigned a lockable indoor storage space for your seldom-used possessions and/or seasonal items within the building.
+Yes, each residence is assigned a lockable indoor storage space, at no extra charge for your seldom-used possessions and/or seasonal items within the building.

 What happens if I become ill?

 Residences at Vantage Point has an on-site wellness clinic staffed by registered nurses, physician’s assistants and doctors for primary care, as well as specialists whom residents may choose to see.
 If you have a minor illness, such as the flu, you can remain in your apartment.
 Meal delivery is available to enable you to dine in your home.
 If a temporary stay or permanent transfer is needed to the health center for a more serious illness or recovery from surgery, you are guaranteed priority access to our on-site nursing and rehabilitation center.